Why Wind Power is The #1 Alternative Energy

 Harnessing Every Bit of the Wind's Power

 The Department of Energy has set a goal for wind energy to produce 20% of the total U.S. demand for electricity by 2030.
 Sure, it's an ambitious goal.
-Especially considering that wind power currently contributes less than 2% to overall electricity demand.
+Especially considering that wind power currently contributes about 3% to overall electricity demand.

 That said, wind makes a lot more sense than other renewable energy alternatives.
 Here are a few reasons why: